enricocavalli/enricocavalli.github.io/content/writeups/Book Store/Book Store writeup.md

 }
 ```

-We can bypass this restriction adding an `X-Forwarded-For: 127.0.0.1` agent.
+We can bypass this restriction adding an `X-Forwarded-For: 127.0.0.1` header.

 ![[Screenshot 2024-04-05 alle 09.18.49.png]]